Skip to content

 Enzyme is a compile-time autodiff engine that operates on LLVM IR and MLIR.
 It checks what I want for Sheaf: MLIR-native, designed for ahead-of-time compilation, and supposedly lightweight.

 The problem became clear when trying to integrate it with IREE: IREE doesn't support dynamic plugin loading.
 To use Enzyme, IREE would need to be rebuilt with Enzyme statically linked, then included in Sheaf.
 Embedding such a fast-moving project inside Sheaf would turn it into a very large and tightly coupled monolith, with long build times and high maintenance cost.
-For a project aiming to minimize "bloat" and stick to "do one thing and do it well", this is an anti-pattern.

 The Minimal Path